wp-cli/handbook/README.md

 These files comprise the WP-CLI handbook ([make.wordpress.org/cli/handbook](https://make.wordpress.org/cli/handbook/)) and WP-CLI commands directory ([developer.wordpress.org/cli/commands](https://developer.wordpress.org/cli/commands/)).

 The documentation is located in GitHub to enable a pull request-based editing workflow.
 Long-form documentation (e.g. "Commands cookbook") can be edited directly.
-Internal API docs and command pages are generated dynamically from the WP-CLI codebase using the `wp handbook` series of commands.
+Internal API docs and command pages are generated dynamically from the WP-CLI codebase using the `wp handbook` series of commands. `wp handbook gen-all` will regenerate all of the handbook pages.

 All documentation is imported automatically into WordPress.org in a two step process: